Yesod (web framework): The foundation type

 See ref.
-Yesod requires a data type that instantiates the controller classes.
+Yesod requires a data type that instantiates the model–view–controller classes.
 This is called the foundation type.
 In the example below, it is named "MyApp".

 The REST model identifies a web resource with a web path.
-Here REST resources are given names with an R suffix (like "HomeR") and are listed in a parseRoutes site map description template.
+Here, REST resources are given names with an R suffix (like "HomeR") and are listed in a parseRoutes site map description template.
 From this list, route names and dispatch handler names are derived.

 Yesod makes use of Template Haskell metaprogramming to generate code from templates at compile time, assuring that the names in the templates match and everything typechecks (e.g. web resource names and handler names).

 By inserting a mkYesod call, this will call Template Haskell primitives to generate the code corresponding to the route type members, and the instances of the dispatch controller classes as to dispatch GET calls to route HomeR to a routine named composing them both as "getHomeR", expecting an existing handler that matches the name.

 Hello World

-"Hello world" example based on a CGI server interface (The actual handler types have changed, but the philosophy remains):
+"Hello, World!" program example based on a Common Gateway Interface (CGI) server interface (the handler types have changed, but the philosophy remains):